Peter-Lande/flash-client/README.md

 A pure Rust TUI for making, using, and sharing flash cards.
 Flash aims to be a simplistic and useful study tool.
 This is my first major project in Rust and any feedback would be greatly appreciated.
 Happy studying!

 ## Installation
-Currently, Flash can only be installed via cargo using the command,
+Currently, Flash can only be installed via cargo.

 ### Cargo
 First, install [Rust](https://www.rust-lang.org/tools/install) (using the recommended `rustup` installation method) and then